LLNL/RAJA/docs/sphinx/user_guide/contributing.rst

 --------------------

-First, check if the change you want to make has been addressed in the RAJA ``develop``.
+First, check if the change you want to make has been addressed in the RAJA ``develop`` branch.
 If so, we suggest you either start using the ``develop`` branch, or temporarily apply the fix to whichever version of RAJA you are using.

 Assuming there is an unsolved bug, first make sure you have an up-to-date copy of the ``develop`` branch: